Neural non-canonical Hamiltonian dynamics for long-time simulations: Learning the time-discrete dynamics through the scheme

-Owing to backward error analysis, we argue that the learnt dynamics are inaccurate outside of discrete times $t \in \{0, h, 2h, ...\}$, or with another scheme.
-Therefore it seems fairly natural for long-time simulations to wish to choose $h$ very large.
+To maximize efficiency, it seems fairly natural for long-time simulations to wish to choose $h$ very large.
 What could limit the size of the time-step with our approach? \begin{enumerate} \item The modified quantities differ from the original ones up to an error of size $\mathcal{O}(h^2)$, and a large error may be compounded by iterations; \item The modified quantities $\vartheta_h$ and $H_h$ learnt by the network may only exist formally, meaning they can only be computed up to a flat function in $h\to 0$ (i.e. all the Taylor coefficients vanish at $0$); the approximation is then valid only for small $h$. \item During simulations, one must compute an initial guess of $z_{n+1}$.
-Standard approaches may yield guesses too inaccurate for optimisation techniques to solve the scheme, especially if it lands outside of the training set. \end{enumerate} For the first remark, the main risk is to learn an inaccurate symplectic form, which would yield a non-symplectic scheme---this is different from SympNets, which work with a known symplectic form.
-Also, much like SympNets, there is indeed no guarantee that the Hamiltonian is exactly preserved along iterations: there might be a drift due to compounding errors.
+Standard approaches may yield guesses too inaccurate for optimisation techniques to solve the scheme, especially if it lands outside of the training set. \end{enumerate} For the first remark, the main risk is to learn an inaccurate symplectic form, which would yield a non-symplectic scheme---this is different from SympNets, which work with a known symplectic form\review{, but is similar to Poisson Neural Networks (PNNs) \citep{Jin.Zhang.ea.2020.LearningPoissonSystems} for which the symplectic form is unknown.} Also, much like SympNets and PNNs, there is indeed no guarantee that the Hamiltonian is exactly preserved along iterations: there might be a drift due to compounding errors.
 This drift exists for every method of learning, and should not invalidate our approach.
 For the second remark, it is important to known that these formal results are an ``at worst'' case, and it may still be beneficial to evaluate this approach for specific test cases.
 For example, let us ignore structure and consider the Euler scheme applied to $\dot y = f(y)$ of flow $(t,y_0) \mapsto \varphi^t(y_0)$.
-The modified vector field $f_h$ verifies the identity $\varphi^h = {\rm id} + h\: f_h$, and therefore is well-defined for all timesteps.
+The modified vector field is $f_h := \frac{1}{h}(\varphi^h - \mathrm{id})$, which is well-defined for all timesteps.
 Finally, for the third remark, it may be useful to use a neural network (NN) for the initial guess.
-This baseline NN should not require a particular structure, but may be invertible~\cite{Ardizzone.Kruse.ea.2019.AnalyzingInverseProblems}.
+This baseline NN should not require a particular structure, but may be invertible~\citep{Ardizzone.Kruse.ea.2019.AnalyzingInverseProblems}.